tpoisot/response_agrawal/coverletter.md

 of the open-access movement in any way, and (ii) represents a constructive discussion of the merits of OA as opposed to subscription-based publishing.

 Specifically, we make the point that claiming that OA is detrimental to the career prospects of early career scientists is fear mongering.
-We bring several additional references, directly contradicting the opinions and facts expressed by Agrawal, that show how publishing in OA-journals has immediate benefits.
+In our response, we try to bring a more balanced point of view, specifically by (1) outlining some studies showing an advantage to OA papers and (2) discussing whether the lack of impact of OA papers is a problem with OA itself, or with the metrics used for evaluation.

 Importantly, Agrawal exhorts scientists to find a publication model that serves their primary goal.
 We question whether this primary goal is the